top of page

 • Paint the Walls: Consider painting your walls a neutral shade that complements the dominant colours in your painting.
 This will help to create a cohesive look without overpowering the artwork.

-• Add Accessories: Introduce other elements in your chosen colour palette through accessories like rugs, curtains, throw pillows, and furniture.
+• Add Accessories: Introduce other elements in your chosen colour palette through accessories like rugs, curtains, pillows and furniture.

 • Consider Lighting: The way light interacts with colours can significantly impact the overall mood of a room.
 Experiment with different lighting options to see how they affect the appearance of your painting and your chosen colour scheme.